bioexcel/qmmm_bpg/docs/running_cp2k/running_cp2k.rst

 mpiexec, srun and aprun.

 To run with multiple threads (MPI+OpenMP) the number of threads should be set to greater than 1.
-Typical values where performance has been seen to be improved over pure MPI are 2, 4, 6, and 8 threads, although this will depend on many things such as your machine, your calcaultion type and your system of interest.
+Typical values where performance may be improved over pure MPI are 2, 4, 6, and 8 threads, although this will depend on many things such as your machine, your calcultion type and your system of interest.
 The number of threads to be chosen so that it evenly divides the number of processes on a node, whilst ensuring that threads sharing memory are in the same NUMA region.
-The number of processes will need to be set so that the threads
+The number of processes will need to be set so that the threads multiplied by the number of MPI processes gives the total number of cores requested.